 If, as it looks, the human mental defect is genetic in nature, it cannot be affected by volition.
 This means many spiritual endeavours are futile in the sense that they cannot affect human change.

-State consciousness does not “develop”; it either just is or is not.
-State consciousness should disappear as the individual grows up, but this almost never happens.
-In English, some people call the rare lack of state consciousness the animal consciousness.
-It can also be called transcendental experience, or mystical experience, and as such it is a remnant of a stage of growing up.
+State consciousness does not develop; it either just is or is not.
+State consciousness should disappear as the individual grows up, but this rarely happens.
+In English, some people call the rare lack of state consciousness “animal consciousness”.
+It can also be called transcendental experience, or mystical experience, and as such, it is a remnant of a stage of growing up.
 This means that all major mental changes are growth-related and occur by about the age of twenty.

-Modern human is not the gem in the crown of creation, he is not better than animals, not even equal, but worse because he fails to grow up in the right way.
+The modern human is not the gem in the crown of creation.
+He is not better than animals, not even equal, but worse because he fails to grow up correctly.

-Civilization is an exceptional cultural phenomenon that forbids the “shameful” appearance of the human species as well as any denial of the uniqueness of the human species.
-Civilization also denies the archaic wisdom found even in “primitive” indigenous cultures, in which the problems of the psyche were well understood (rites of passage), but which science, even with its modern devices, is unable to comprehend.
+Civilization is an exceptional cultural phenomenon that forbids the “shameful” appearance of the human species and any denial of the uniqueness of the human species.
+Civilization also denies the archaic wisdom found even in “primitive” indigenous cultures, who understood problems of the psyche (->rites of passage), but which science, even with its modern devices, is unable to comprehend.

 Psychedelics are medicines since ancient times that temporarily fix the effects of the genetic defect by restoring the archaic human mind.
-However, the problem psychedelics pose is that the vision they open clashes heavily with the view of human beings created by Western civilization.
+However, the psychedelics’ problem is that the vision they open clashes heavily with the view of human beings created by Western civilization.